Creativity, advanced automation, value-based selling, and seven more sales trends inside

 Customer success over customer support

 Another way to convince customers to make a purchasing decision is by persuading them that you’re genuinely interested in their business success.
 Instead of focusing on outstanding customer support, you should prioritise providing a more positive, holistic customer experience.
 Shifting your focus towards customer success lays the foundation for this.
-The importance of implementing a customer success strategy has been multiplied by the change of customer priorities caused by the pandemic.
+The importance of implementing a customer success strategy has been multiplied by the change in customer priorities caused by the pandemic and the upcoming economic crisis.

 32% of customers claim they’d walk away from a brand they love after just one negative experience.